-Upon check-in, each resident should thoroughly examine the room or apartment and check the condition noted on the check-in inventory.
-When finished, residents must return the Inventory Form to the RA.
-Any discrepancies should immediately be addressed with the RA.
+Upon check-in, each resident should thoroughly examine the room or apartment and check the condition noted on the check-in inventory that can be found on your Linfield Housing Portal.
+When finished, residents must accept the room condition on the check-in inventory.
+Any discrepancies should immediately be addressed to the RA and the resident of the room should document the discrepancies via photos.
 If no changes are added, it is presumed the student is in agreement with the Inventory Form and takes responsibility for the condition of the residence.
+Any damages found upon resident move that was not captured on the check-in inventory will be presumed as new damage and the resident may be held financially responsible.